 They usually have huge personalities to match their huge physical frames, and are particularly loyal towards their main owner i.e. the one that feeds them!

-Males are very curious, and affectionate towards strangers entering your home.
+Males are very curious and affectionate towards strangers entering your home.
 They are often considered more stubborn though, than females.

 Female Maine Coon Personality

-Known for being more ‘cat like’, the female Maine Coon is considered very independent.
+Known for being more ‘cat-like’, the female Maine Coon is considered very independent.
 Expect to find her resting away from the noise and commotion of a busy family home.

 The female is usually physically smaller than the male Maine Coon, and tends to have a calmer personality.

-Ultimately though, they will be affectionate and loving towards a stranger, but only on their own terms and timescales.
+Ultimately though, they will be affectionate and loving towards a stranger, but only on their terms and timescales.

 If you are keen to learn more about the personality of a Maine Coon cat, feel free to read my other fascinating articles on the Maine Coon characteristics.

-Owning a Maine Coon is definitely an honour, rather than a chore.
-They make ideal pets, since they are not too dependent upon their owners.
+Owning a Maine Coon is definitely an honor, rather than a chore.
+They make ideal pets since they are not too dependent upon their owners.

 These lovable and crazily affectionate felines make the best of friends, and are so full of love for their families that you will definitely want to buy a second!